Digital Workflows Save Rural Water Utility $1.5 Million

-Operations Dashboard for ArcGIS provided real-time status of the meters changed to date and the percentage of total meters completed, and it displayed comments on any issues during the meter changeout.
+ArcGIS Dashboards provided real-time status of the meters changed to date and the percentage of total meters completed, and it displayed comments on any issues during the meter changeout.
 It also identified work areas, enabling notifications to be sent out to customers.

 Industry: Water Distribution